Tetragonal crystal system: Bravais lattices

-The body-centered tetragonal lattice is equivalent to the primitive tetragonal lattice with a smaller unit cell, while the face-centered tetragonal lattice is equivalent to the body-centered tetragonal lattice with a smaller unit cell.
+The face-centered tetragonal lattice is equivalent to the body-centered tetragonal lattice with a smaller unit cell, while the base-centered tetragonal lattice is equivalent to the primitive tetragonal lattice with a smaller unit cell.

 Crystal classes

 The point groups that fall under this crystal system are listed below, followed by their representations in international notation, Schoenflies notation, orbifold notation, Coxeter notation and mineral examples.